 - Next, it's time to use a scheduling tool.
 I like Hootsuite the best.
 Stagger out your content over the next 8 months or so and watch the traffic build!

 Social media allows you to easily and effectively promote any fresh content on your website, ultimately driving the traffic your need to generate new business.

-Social media, when properly exploited, can be the tip of a very successful sales funnel.
+Social media, when properly executed, can be the tip of a very successful sales funnel.